Center for Disease Control and Prevention (CDC). Our management team have implemented protocols

 Protocol for Assisted Living includes:

-- Visitors essential to the care of our residents must complete a health screening questionnaire and log body temperature.
+- Visitors must complete a health screening questionnaire and log body temperature.

-- Weekly testing of all staff is ongoing.
+- Weekly testing of unvaccinated staff is ongoing.
 Residents are tested if there is a positive staff test or if potential symptoms or exposure are suspected.

 - Employees will stay home if they have any of the following symptoms: fever, sore throat, cough, shortness of breath, body aches, chills, diarrhea, nausea, or respiratory problems.